shakfu/chuck-max/README.md

 4. flex

-The last three can be installed via Homebrew as follows:
+The last three can be installed using [Homebrew](https://brew.sh) as follows:

 ```bash

 brew install cmake bison flex

 ```

 ## Compilation